 - After fixing h.jpg files, right-click on the pano in the tree-view in Stitch (left side of Stitch window) and choose Re-lmport.

-- Partial panos can still be used by the drafting team, as they will have laser data.
+- Partial panos may still be used by the drafting team for drafting walls, as they will have laser data, but they may not have enough information for drafting doors and windows.